 The Solution: If your child and the other student spend more time socializing than actually doing work, give them a gentle reminder to refocus whenever they get off task.
 Offer an incentive like taking your child and his or her study buddy for a treat when they complete the assignment.
 If distraction is an ongoing problem, it may be beneficial for your child to study alone.

 8. (Poorly Time-Managed) Extracurricular Activities

 How It Kills Productivity: If your child is overbooked with too many extracurricular activities, they can start to cut into dedicated homework time.
-Hobbies are great and essential for a child’s development but they can be a productivity-killer if time isn’t managed properly.
+Hobbies like learning to play bingo for real money are great and essential for a child’s development but they can be a productivity-killer if time isn’t managed properly.